 3 Risks Investment Banks Face on IPO Day

 Why Do You Need to Improve Your Enterprise Change...

 Why You Need to Rethink the Way You View Resilience

 OCC Risk Perspective Shows Link Between Change Management &...

 Is Treasury Committee Banking Inquiry Missing Root Cause of...

 December 6, 2016

-Globalisation, and globally diverse organisations, are now a fact of life in big industry.
+Globalization, and globally diverse organizations, are now a fact of life in big industry.
 Most large businesses have teams operating all over the world, aligning with the locations of clients or pockets of expertise.
-Despite the advantages of having this diverse workforce, it does present a challenge: how can these globally dispersed teams and workers be organised into one, cohesive whole?
+Despite the advantages of having this diverse workforce, it does present a challenge: how can these globally dispersed teams and workers be organized into one, cohesive whole?
 So what can be done to improve communication in geographically diverse teams?

 1. Develop a strong communications strategy